 Yes.
-Research has shown that after pregnant women are given the flu vaccine, their antibodies are selectively transported across the placenta.^{2,4}Babies are born with antibody levels even higher than their mothers, which help protect them from the influenza virus for up to 6 months after birth.^{2,4} Who should be vaccinated?
+Research has shown that after pregnant women are given the flu vaccine, their antibodies are selectively transported across the placenta.
+Babies are therefore born with specific antibodies which help protect them from the influenza virus for up to 6 months after birth.

+Who should be vaccinated?

 Under the National Immunisation Program the seasonal flu vaccine is available free of charge to groups regarded as high priority for vaccination.
 This includes all pregnant women.
 It is advisable that all parents and carers of infants also have the flu vaccine to reduce the risk of passing the infection to young babies.
-Flu vaccination is not available for children until 6 months of age.1Adults and children with egg allergy, including anaphylaxis, can be safely vaccinated with influenza vaccine, although this should be discussed with their doctor or immunisation provider.4 Vaccination of breastfeeding mothers The vaccine is safe to be given to a breastfeeding mother.
-There is no evidence that the vaccine affects breast milk, and no evidence of risk to the breastfeeding baby.6 Where do I get the seasonal influenza vaccine?
+Flu vaccination is not available for children until 6 months of age.
+Adults and children with egg allergy, including anaphylaxis, can be safely vaccinated with influenza vaccine, although this should be discussed with their doctor or immunisation provider.

+Vaccination of breastfeeding mothers

+The vaccine is safe to be given to a breastfeeding mother.
+There is no evidence that the vaccine affects breast milk, and no evidence of risk to the breastfeeding baby.

+Where do I get the seasonal influenza vaccine?

 Vaccination is available from a range of locations, including General Practitioner offices, vaccination clinics, hospitals, pharmacies and health centres.
 Check with your GP as to when the vaccination service is available.
 The seasonal influenza vaccine is free for all pregnant women, although there may be a consultation fee from the doctor or immunisation service provider.
 Many workplaces also offer the flu vaccine to their staff free of charge.
-References: